Nationwide Property Records, Liens, & Documents, including Deeds

 • Joint tenancy with right of survivorship: Two or more persons own a property.
 A joint tenant with the common law right of survivorship means the survivor inherits the property without reference to the decedent's will.
 Creditors may sue to have the property divided to settle claims against one of the owners.

 • Tenancy in common: Two or more persons own the property with no right of survivorship; each has an undivided interest.
-If one dies, his interest passes to his heirs, not necessarily the co-owner.
+If one dies, their interest passes to their heirs, not necessarily to the co-owner.
 Either party or a creditor of one may sue to partition the property.

-Other Real Estate forms of ownership are business kinds such as Corporation, Limited Partnership, Partnership, Real Estate Investment Trust, and Subchapter S Corporation.
-Practically all types of real estate can be held under virtually all forms of ownership.
+Other forms of real estate ownership in business include corporations, limited partnerships, partnerships, real estate investment trusts, and subchapter S corporations.
+Virtually all types of real estate can be held under almost all forms of ownership.

 A written document, properly signed and delivered, that conveys title to the real property.
-There are several major types of deeds: General Warranty Deed, Quitclaim Deed, Special Warranty Deed, Grant Deed, Trustee's Deed, and others.
+There are several major types of deeds, including the General Warranty Deed, the Quitclaim Deed, the Special Warranty Deed, the Grant Deed, the Trustee's Deed, and others.

 What are Counties?

 A County is a district into which a state is divided.
-It is a sub-division of regional self-government within an autonomous jurisdiction.
-The United States in addition to being divided into states, is also divided into counties; counties are divided into civil townships, boroughs, towns, etc. The term county in the U.S. is used in 46 states; in addition to county boundaries servicing as local subdivisions of the state government, they are also used for local property records upkeep, including most, but not necessarily all real estate records.
-The exceptions are Alaska and Louisiana – they call each such division a “borough” and a “parish” respectively.
-For practicality, HomeInfoMax does not distinguish between alternate names or definitions – searching for property records is always available within a county and a state, or statewide as well as nationwide with an owner name throughout all 50 states and Washington DC.
-There are at present over 3,140 counties in the United States of America -- we are representing virtually all of them.
+It is a subdivision of regional self-government within an autonomous jurisdiction.
+The United States, in addition to being divided into states, is also divided into counties, which are further subdivided into civil townships, boroughs, towns, and other local units.
+The term "county" is used in 46 states in the U.S. In addition to county boundaries serving as local subdivisions of the state government, they are also used for the upkeep of local property records, including most, but not necessarily all, real estate records.
+The exceptions are Alaska and Louisiana – they refer to each such division as a “borough” and a “parish,” respectively.
+For practicality, HomeInfoMax does not distinguish between alternate names or definitions – searching for property records is always available within a county and a state, or statewide as well as statewide and nationwide, with an owner name throughout all 50 states and Washington, D.C.
+There are, at present, over 3,140 counties in the United States of America -- we represent virtually all of them.

-Several samples of Property Records are available for review for the Detailed Property Profiles, Title History, Property Voluntary Liens, Involuntary Liens, Property Legal & Vesting reports, Assessor Parcel Maps, Deeds, and other Recorded Documents; you can also evaluate our Property Research & Lead Generation and Homeowners Lists retrieval programs.
-Some real property reports, such as vacant lands, are usually obtainable by searching with County/State only, yet searches in City/State or a ZIP Code can also be productive.
-HomeInfoMax in addition to governmental property information also provides a smaller percentage of property records from reliable commercial and private sources.
+Several samples of Property Records are available for review, including Detailed Property Profiles, Title History, Property Voluntary Liens, Involuntary Liens, Property Legal & Vesting reports, Assessor Parcel Maps, Deeds, and other recorded documents.
+You can also evaluate our Property Research & Lead Generation and Homeowners Lists retrieval programs.
+Some real property reports, such as those for vacant lands, are usually obtainable by searching with County/State only; however, searches in City/State or a ZIP Code can also be productive.
+HomeInfoMax, in addition to governmental property information, also provides a smaller percentage of property records from reliable commercial and private sources.

-To make clear sense of so many different types of property records and accompanying fees, we have assembled a well-organized chart that lists all pricing plans along with their associated types of property reports.
-Everything that relates to our pricing schedule and subscriptions is found on the PLANS page - it is easy to compare.
+To gain a clear understanding of the various types of property records and their accompanying fees, we have compiled a well-organized chart that lists all pricing plans along with the associated types of property reports.
+Everything related to our pricing schedule and subscriptions can be found on the PLANS page, making it easy to compare.

 Terms of Usage & Liability Disclaimer

-This site does not assert any type of confidentiality between our firm and those visiting our site and is not meant to communicate any legal advice to a viewer.
-As such, we are not responsible for any decisions that an individual or entity might make after viewing this site.
-Unauthorized use, tampering with, or modification of this system - or its supporting hardware or software - may violate federal or other statutes and may subject the violator to criminal and civil penalties.
-In the event of unauthorized intrusion, all relevant information regarding possible violations of law may be provided to law enforcement officials.
+This site does not guarantee confidentiality between our firm and visitors to our site, and is not intended to provide legal advice to viewers.
+As such, we are not responsible for any decisions an individual or entity might make after viewing this site.
+Unauthorized use, tampering with, or modification of this system - or its supporting hardware or software - may violate federal or other statutes and subject the violator to criminal and civil penalties.
+All relevant information regarding possible law violations may be provided to law enforcement officials in the event of unauthorized intrusion.
 Questions regarding this policy may be sent to us via email.